LadyPary/CovidVaccineCorrelation/README.md

 **Political features** have a **stronger** correlation with people vaccinated per hundred than **social features**.

 People more likely to be vaccinated from countries that:
-1. The press has the freedom
+1. The press has the freedom,
-2. Has Liberal democracy or Electoral autocracy.
+2. Has Liberal democracy or Electoral autocracy,
-3. More people have tertiary education.
+3. More people have tertiary education,
 4. More people agree with vaccine safety.

 For future short-term or long-term plans to get more countries fully vaccinated, we have to first **democratize** the countries and ensure freedom of the press.
 For countries that already are democratized, we have to encourage people to pursue **higher education** after high school and expand people's medical knowledge to increase their **trust in doctors and nurses** and **vaccine safety**.